We are working every day to ensure our state’s government works for us all.

 Common Cause in Connecticut is a nonprofit, nonpartisan citizens lobby, dedicated to fostering open, honest, and accountable government at every level.
 We’re driven by the vision of our founder, John Gardner, who when Common Cause was founded in 1970 declared that “We want public officials to have literally millions of American citizens looking over their shoulders at every move they make.”

-Whether advocating for opening committee meetings to the public or compelling (and protecting) the passage of the strongest campaign finance law in the nation, Common Cause in Connecticut has been a leading voice in reforming state government.
+Whether advocating for opening committee meetings to the public, compelling (and protecting) the passage of the strongest campaign finance law in the nation, or mobilizing the movement to expand absentee voting in 2020 due to COVID-19–Common Cause in Connecticut has and continues to be a leading voice in reforming state government.

 We believe government should truly be of, by and for the people, and that democracy is strongest when people from all walks of life participate in self-governance.
 Because we all want and deserve a voice in shaping the future for our families and communities, Common Cause in Connecticut works to ensure that every eligible voter can have a say, that every vote is counted as cast, and that the results of our elections reflect the will of the majority while protecting the rights of minorities.